IshaVats04/IshaVats04/README.md

 ## 💼 About Me

-Detail-oriented full-stack developer with strong foundations in JavaScript, React, Python, MySQL, HTML, and CSS.
+Detail-oriented frontend developer with strong foundations in JavaScript, Tailwind CSS, Java, MySQL, HTML, and CSS.
 Focused on building secure, scalable, and maintainable applications with clean architecture and modern development practices.

 Passionate about problem-solving, DSA, and writing production-quality code.